hasankirtas/Santander-Customer-Transaction-Prediction/README.md

-# Project: Santander Customer Transaction Prediction
+# Santander Customer Transaction Prediction - Competition Solution

 ### Overview

-This project is based on the Kaggle competition **"Santander Customer Transaction Prediction"**, where the main objective is to predict whether a customer will make a specific transaction or not.
+This competition solution is based on the Kaggle competition **"Santander Customer Transaction Prediction"**, where the main objective is to predict whether a customer will make a specific transaction or not.

 The dataset consists of **200 anonymized and purely numerical independent features**, and the target variable `target` is binary (0 or 1).
 The goal is to develop a robust classification model that can accurately identify customers likely to make a transaction using these independent variables.

-This project holds a special place in my journey as a data scientist.
-It has been the most demanding and intellectually challenging project I've worked on so far.
+This competition holds a special place in my journey as a data scientist.
+It has been the most demanding and intellectually challenging competition I've worked on so far.
 It pushed me to revisit core statistical theories, and even led me to start reading *An Introduction to Statistical Learning*, a classic in machine learning literature.
-The insights gained from this book shaped many of the modeling strategies I implemented throughout the project.
+The insights gained from this book shaped many of the modeling strategies I implemented throughout this competition.

 ---